ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 - This would also be a good time to install Helm on your local machine
 - Install Helm with Homebrew package manager `brew install helm` generally used on Mac
 - Install Helm with Chocolatey windows package manager `choco install kubernetes-helm`
+- Taken from the official Helm page on the web [here](https://helm.sh/)

 ```
 - cluster: